KimiyaVahidMotlagh/Kmeans_Classifier/README.md

 are the minor functions
 ## Main functions
-- plot function <br/>
+- plot_cluster<br/>
-This plotter shows the centroids and every cluster separate and with a different color.
+This plotter function shows the centroids and their cluster.
+Centroids are red and the classes are in diffrent colors.
-- Kmeans <br/>
+- k_means_clustering<br/>
-This function is the main function.
-You can set K as the number of centroids, a centroid history and dataframe as input.
+This function uses the perviously mentioned functions and is the main function.
+You can set K as the number of centroids. you need a centroid history and the dataframe as input.
+After the clustering is done, the function will output the centriods coordinates and the classified dataframe.

 ## Hyperparameter Tuning (K)